thesold/stacklint/readme.md

 composer install
 ```

+**Note:** Because lintstaged installs some git hooks, you should initialise your git repository before running `npm install` after setting up your stacks.

 ## Examples

 The following example will setup all required files and packages to lint `php` and `md` Markdown files when they are committed to git.